PranavMadanahalli/Dig-Comm-Sig-Proc/README.md

-# modem
+# Digital Communication
-Data transfer over sound waves.

 Transfer data between any two devices using only a speaker and a microphone.

-Python3.5

-Need pulsaudio library.
+Python3.7

+Need pyaudio and portaudio libraries.